YuCrazing/Taichi/fem_3d/README.md

 ## Introduction
-A simple explicit 3D FEM implementation, using tetrahedral elements.
+A 3D implementation of explicit FEM using tetrahedral elements.

 ## Environment
 Taichi 0.6.10